soulverteam/X-Series/README.md

 # Introducing the Soulver X Series

-We are considering embarking on a multi-year R&D project for Soulver.
+In 2024 we embarked on a multi-year R&D project for Soulver.

-Our mission:
+The mission:

 -  To explore advanced feature ideas for Soulver
 -  To seek out new forms and workflows
 -  To boldly go where no notepad calculator has gone before 🖖

+We plan on releasing a new entry in the Soulver X series yearly.

+## Soulver X2 (2025)

+### Inline Subsheets
+A subsheet is a separate sheet that lives inside a single token.
+- Just like line references, you can use the result of a subsheet in your calculations
+- Subsheets can reference variables from the mother sheet (provided the variables are declared above the subsheet's line).
+- Create a subsheet from the + button in the tab bar.
+- Double-click the token to open the subsheet editor.

+### Slider Tokens
+- Create a slider from the + button in the tab bar
+- Sliders are inline tokens that let you specify a minimum/maximum range via a pop-up
+- This is more sophisticated than the number scrubbing feature, which did not let you specify the desired range

+### Divider Lines
+- Use divider lines to create more visual separation between different parts of your sheet
+- Type dash (-) three times to insert a divider line

-## Soulver X1
+## Soulver X1 (2024)

-Our tentative first release in this work is Soulver X1.

 <img src="Images/Introducing%20X1.png" alt="Introducing Soulver X1" width="800"/>

-It includes implementations of our top three most requested features:
+X1 includes implementations of Soulver's top three most requested features:

 -  Custom function support (including natural language functions)
 -  Sharing variables across sheets (via the new 'header')
 -  Connecting to Web APIs (with a paste and a couple of clicks)

-## Experimental features in X1

 ### Tabs & the header